Shattered Sight: In the Characters' Past

 Ingrid arrives in Boston in 1982.
 She finds a psychic shop; a Fortune Teller named Madame Faustina and tries to receive her fortune, only to learn that the "seer" is a charlatan.
 Enraged, Ingrid attempts to freeze her, but then discovers that she has no magic.
 She leaves, vowing to wait as long as it takes to find Emma Swan.

 In Richfield, Minnesota in 1999, Emma has just become one of Ingrid's foster children.
-Though Ingrid intervenes when one of her charges steals Emma's camera, Emma attempts to leave when the bully still demands the device.
+Though Ingrid intervenes when one of her charges keivn steals Emma's camera, Emma attempts to leave when the bully still demands the device.
 Ingrid encourages Emma to stay by telling her that her bully is afraid of spiders.
 The two bond in the short time and Ingrid files to adopt Emma.
 When a carnival claw machine sparks, Ingrid believes it proof of Emma's magical talent and attempts to test it by throwing the both of them in front of an oncoming car.
 However, this only has the effect of breaking their bond as Emma runs away.

 In 2001, Ingrid travels to Maine, where she unravels the prophecy scroll and finds herself in Storybrooke.
 In November 2011, when Emma wanders into Any Given Sundae, she recognizes its proprietor Sarah Fisher as Ingrid.
 Ingrid attempts to convince her of Henry's claims about magic were true, only to be met with denial and anger.
 Ingrid then removes all memories of herself from Emma into a memory stone, explaining why Emma doesn't remember her in the present.